mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

         --covars <covar1,covar2...>     :=  Comma separated list of covariates (in metadata file) to include, for the analysis.
         --interactions <covar1,covar2...>     :=  Comma separated list of covariates to include, that interact with the condition for the analysis.
         --gene <RV number or Gene name> := Run method for one gene and print model output.
+        -v              := verbose, print out the model coefficients for each gene.

 .. _combined_wig: